mirandaholmes/stratification-paper/README.md

 # stratification-paper
 Code, outputs, data, and figure-making files for "Simulating sticky particles: a Monte Carlo method to sample a stratification"

-This folder contains all the codes required to regenerate the data in the paper, as well as the data and program output.
+This folder contains all* the codes required to regenerate the data in the paper, as well as the data and program output.
 Here is a summary of what it contains:

+* Exception: PolymerStrat_s1_labels.txt, PolymerStrat_s2_data.txt, trimer_d2_k1_data2.txt have
+not been uploaded yet, because they are too big to upload using the web interface.

 ------------------------------------------------
 Folder CodesOutputs/